achieve-internet/wsdl_docs/README.md

 -H 'Content-Type: application/json' \
 -d '{"url": "https://graphical.weather.gov/xml/DWMLgen/wsdl/ndfdXML.wsdl"}'`
 #### Import a WSDL file(s) to an Existing Service by WSDL file
 This example shows how to import 2 files.
 You may import as many as you like, just be sure to increment 'x' for each file: soap_api_definition[x].
+The first file i.e. soap_api_definition[0] should be the main file that makes any references to additional files.

 `curl -X POST [your-website-url]/[your-service-path-to-endpoint]/wsdl/[wsdl-doc-machine-name]/import \
 -H 'Authorization: Basic c2VydmljZXMtYWRtaW46cGFzc3dvcmQ=' \